 Christadelphians believe they have THE TRUTH.
 For a minority religion that very few people in the world have even heard of, that's a very bold claim.
 Not only do they claim to have the truth, they claim that compared to all of the world's more popular religions (and also compared to the many people who are not religious) they are the ONLY ones who have the truth.
 Their small numbers do not bother them, for they will happily point to quotations such as Matthew 22:14 "many are called, but few are chosen".
 Ironically, pretty much every other Christian denomination also points to these same quotations as evidence that they are the chosen ones.

-So with much intrigue, and a quite puzzled expression on my face, I want to know how this works.
+So I want to know how this works.

 To make things easier, for the purposes of this post, let's assume that the Bible really is the word of God.
 All Christian denominations have differing and often contradictory beliefs.
 They cannot all be right.
 Either all but one are wrong, or they are all wrong.

 Christadelphians, how do you know that you have the truth?

 Now before you launch into your standard apologetics and try to convince me of your beliefs, I'm going to ask you to re-read the title again slowly.
 Take a moment to let it sink in.